All posts

 LinkedIn capacity doesn’t scale like email

-Safe LinkedIn sending lives in a narrow range per account per week.
+Safe LinkedIn sending sits inside a narrow range per account per week.
 That’s fine for small campaigns.
-Once you need thousands of touches a month, the account count gets messy fast: more sessions, more seats, more rotation, more ways to break.
+Once you need thousands of touches a month, the account count gets messy fast, with more sessions and seats to rotate and more places things can break.

 Email scales more cleanly.
 Add warmed mailboxes and domains, and capacity grows predictably.
-That’s usually the first breaking point for a LinkedIn-only stack.
+Capacity is usually the first thing that pushes teams off a LinkedIn-only stack.

 LinkedIn alone underperforms a multi-channel sequence

-We’ve seen across customer data: a well-built email + LinkedIn + call sequence outperforms single-channel LinkedIn on positive-reply-per-prospect by 1.6 to 2.1x.
-The reason is simple: a connection request that goes unaccepted is a dead branch.
-A bounced email triggers a LinkedIn fallback.
-A LinkedIn DM with no reply triggers a call step.
-Each channel rescues the others.
+Across our customer data, a well-built email + LinkedIn + call sequence outperforms single-channel LinkedIn on positive-reply-per-prospect by 1.6 to 2.1x.
+A connection request that never gets accepted is a dead branch in a LinkedIn-only flow.
+In a multi-channel sequence, a bounced email triggers a LinkedIn fallback, a quiet LinkedIn DM triggers a call step, and the channels cover for each other instead of dead-ending.

 Replies live in a separate inbox

 When a HeyReach prospect replies on LinkedIn, you triage inside LinkedIn (or HeyReach’s view).
 When that same prospect later replies to your email follow-up, you triage in Smartlead.
-When they answer a call, that’s in your dialer’s logs.
-Three places, three threads, no shared history.
+When they answer a call, that lives in your dialer’s logs.
+The same prospect ends up in three tools with no shared history between them.

 LinkedIn-only CRM sync isn’t enough for RevOps